Cookies on the Healthspan site

-Taken in the form of tablets or supplements, sea buckthorn oil is derived from an orange fruit that grows on sea-buckthorn shrubs and its benefits have been utilised in Chinese medicine for over a thousand years.
+Taken in the form of tablets or supplements, sea buckthorn oil is derived from an orange fruit that grows on sea buckthorn shrubs and its benefits have been used in Chinese medicine for over a thousand years.

 Vaginal dryness is caused by the thinning of 'mucous membranes' which are a type of bodily tissue.
 Sea buckthorn oil has been proven to help conquer said thinning and, for want of a better word, rehydrate your vagina.
 In effect, sea buckthorn is a natural medicine that'll help you on your way to a new lease of sex-life.

-A study by researchers from Aromtech and the University of Turku found that 40% of postmenopausal women suffer with vaginal dryness.
+A study by researchers from Aromtech and the University of Turku in Finland found that 40% of postmenopausal women suffer with vaginal dryness.